pcesarperez/Modding-never-changes/Modding never changes.md

 ![NMM DUIF3 installed](Images/NMM%20DUIF3%20installed.png)
 12. Just in case, use LOOT to sort your load order session.
 It is not really necessary, as DUIF3 sits on the bottom, but you need to flex your muscles now and then.
 ![LOOT DUIF3](Images/LOOT%20DUIF3.png)
 13. Remember when we said "no" to use the fonts provided by DUIF3?
 There is an error in NMM, possibly related to modifying files in certain protected Windows folders, which crashes the program.
 So, go back to the [DUIF3 page](http://forums.bethsoft.com/topic/1121454-wipzbeta-darnified-ui-f3/) and copy the text block starting with `[Fonts]`.
-I have made half the job for you, even.
+I have even made half the job for you.
 ```INI
 [Fonts]
 ;sFontFile_1=Textures\Fonts\Glow_Monofonto_Large.fnt